 All you have to do is grab a pack of toothpicks and have them at the edges of the flower bed.
 These will help create a barrier against cats trying to get into the flower bed.
 You can also install these toothpicks around the outside edges of your garden.

 You don’t have to wait for long to have these toothpicks in your garden.
 Once cats have changed their spot, you can remove these toothpicks.
-This is one of the easiest and straightforward ways to get rid of cats pooping in your garden without harming any of the plants or animals.
+This is one of the easiest and most straightforward ways to get rid of cats pooping in your garden without harming any of the plants or animals.

 Cover Soil with Wooden Pellets

 Cats love to dig holes in the ground.
 If they find a hole in your garden, they tend to dig and fill it with dirt.
 They will dig a hole in the spot where they have been pooping.
 If you have these problems in your garden, then cover the entire area with wooden pellets.
-Cats would not do litter in a place that they cannot dig.
+Cats would not litter in a place that they cannot dig.

 Wood pellets are very affordable and easy to find.
 You can buy these pellets at most gardening stores or use the ones if you have them in your backyard.
 Once you have covered the entire area with these pellets, you can remove them after a few days.